 Cancer Imaging Research

-The Henry Ford Cancer Institute’s cancer imaging research program brings together expertise in clinical and basic research imaging.
+The Henry Ford Health cancer imaging research program brings together expertise in clinical and basic research imaging.
 Clinical imaging is the use of proven imaging methods or localized areas of interest to treat a person’s condition.
 Basic research imaging also uses imaging, but for the purposes of developing innovations in how we will treat patients into the future.

 Doctors can treat only the tumors that they can see.
 Radiologists (doctors who specialize in diagnosing disease using many different types of imaging) help detect cancer.
 This imaging can then be used to help surgeons, medical oncologists (doctors who specialize in treating cancer with many types of therapies) and radiation oncologists (doctors who specialize in treating disease with targeted radiation therapy) to devise effective treatment plans.